The only university affiliated non-profit data system providing full support for DIBELS Next and DIBELS 6th Edition

 - The DIBELS Data System was developed and is maintained by content experts at the University of Oregon's Center on Teaching and Learning.

 - Our expert content team works with Data System programmers and staff to develop and implement features, functions, and content that bridge the gap from research to practice and bring the most scientifically validated methods and strategies available to our users.

 Accounts are organized by district.
 If your district has an account, contact your district coordinator.
 The district coordinator can add your school to the account and give you a username and password.
 If you are unsure if your district has an account or who your district coordinator is, send an email requesting that information to: firstname.lastname@example.org.

 If your district doesn't have an account yet, the person who will act as the district coordinator will need to fill-out and submit our sign-up form and a copy of our Billing Agreement.
 Both are available on our website at: http://dibels.uoregon.edu/registration/

 The district coordinator will be emailed a username and password.

 The DIBELS Data System is a fee-based service.
-The cost is $1 per student per academic year, invoiced near the end of the school year.
-The $1 fee includes both reading and math entry and reporting.
+View the DDS pricing information.
 Billing is directed to the district and to the address given on the Billing Agreement.
 Invoices can be sent separately to each school if requested by the district, and large-scale implementations can request that bills be sent directly to the unit implementing the project (e.g., regional educational agencies, university research projects, state departments of education).